totopper/natdns/README.md

 2. keep your DNS server from DDOS attack.
 3. maintain ip blacklist for your service
 4. for DNS server, you can set domain whitelist for you server
+5.

+you can get the code or module via email isyes@foxmail.com